Airframe & Powerplant

-Airframe technicians run thorough inspections of aircraft frames, mechanical components and electrical systems to locate wear, defects and other problems.
-They read documentation and other repair manuals to determine standards and procedures, and test aircraft functions using diagnostic instruments to ensure those standards are being met.
+Airframe technicians inspect aircraft frames, mechanical components, and electrical systems to locate wear, defects, and other problems.
+They read the documentation and other repair manuals to determine standards and procedures and test aircraft functions using diagnostic instruments to ensure they are met.
 They then repair or replace components using hand or power tools and may order additional supplies.
 Meticulous records of all activities are needed, which can then be presented to managers or inspectors when requested.

 Also known as an aircraft maintenance technician, an A&P mechanic refers to an individual who holds an Airframe and/or Powerplant (A&P) certificate which is issued by the Federal Aviation Administration (FAA).
 An A&P license qualifies you as a general mechanic to work on aircraft.
 A&P mechanics repair and maintain airplane engines, landing gear and just about everything except the flight instruments.
 That kind of work requires additional certification as an avionics technician, another program of study offered by the Alabama Aviation College.

 WHAT TYPES OF JOBS CAN I GET?

 A&P licensing is the baseline requirement for work as a general mechanic who services all types of aircraft, including jets and helicopters.
 Some mechanics specialize in a particular type of aircraft and a particular section, such as the electrical or hydraulic systems, the engine, brakes and landing gear.